Martino Tirimo

 Repertoire and recordings

-His repertoire is enormous, including 70 Concertos and most of the major solo works of the great composers, and he has become a champion of the Tippett Concerto which he performed several times with the composer conducting.
+His repertoire is enormous, including 80 Concertos and nearly all the major solo works of the great composers, and he has become a champion of the Dvorak Concerto and also the Tippett Concerto, which he performed several times with the composer conducting, in Germany and the UK.
 Their recording of the work for Nimbus was released in 1991.

 Cartoon of Tirimo and Schubert